getml/reflect-cpp/README.md

 ### Option 1: Include source files into your own build

-Simply copy the contents of the folder `include` into your source repository or add it to your include path and also add `src/reflectcpp.cpp` and `src/yyjson.c` to your source files for compilation.
+Simply copy the contents of the folders `include` and `src` into your source repository or add it to your include path and also add `src/reflectcpp.cpp` and `src/reflectcpp_json.cpp` and `src/yyjson.c` to your source files for compilation.
-If you don't need JSON support or want to link to your own version of YYJSON, then only copy `src/reflectcpp.cpp`.
+If you want to link to your own version of YYJSON, then only copy `src/reflectcpp.cpp` and `src/reflectcpp_json.cpp`.
+If you don't need JSON support, then only copy `src/reflectcpp.cpp`.

 If you need support for other serialization formats like flexbuffers or XML, you should also include and link the respective libraries, as listed in the section on serialization formats.